Andy Beshear

 Andrew Graham Beshear (/bəˈʃɪər/ bə-SHEER; born November 29, 1977) is an American politician and attorney serving since 2019 as the 63rd governor of Kentucky.
 A member of the Democratic Party, he served from 2016 to 2019 as the 50th attorney general of Kentucky.
 He is the son of former Kentucky governor Steve Beshear, who served from 2007 to 2015.

-As attorney general, Beshear filed multiple lawsuits against Republican Governor Matt Bevin, including over issues such as pension reform.
-He ran in the 2019 gubernatorial election and defeated Bevin by approximately 0.4%.
-Beshear was reelected to a second term in 2023 by a wider margin of 5%, defeating Republican attorney general Daniel Cameron.
-As of 2025, Beshear and Lieutenant Governor Jacqueline Coleman are Kentucky's only Democratic officials elected statewide.
+As attorney general, Beshear filed multiple lawsuits against Republican governor Matt Bevin over issues such as pension reform.
+He ran in the 2019 gubernatorial election, defeating Bevin by approximately 0.4%.
+Beshear was reelected to a second term in 2023, defeating Republican nominee Daniel Cameron by a 5% margin.
+As of 2026, Beshear and Lieutenant Governor Jacqueline Coleman are the only Democrats in Kentucky holding statewide office.

-Beshear has expressed interest in running for president in the 2028 United States presidential election.
+Beshear has expressed interest in running in the 2028 United States presidential election.

 Early life and education

-Andrew Graham Beshear was born on November 29, 1977, in Lexington, Kentucky, the son of Jane Beshear (née Mary Jane Klingner) and Steve Beshear.
+Andrew Graham Beshear was born on November 29, 1977, in Lexington, Kentucky, (Note: Beshear's father, former governor Steve Beshear, has said Andy was born in Lexington.
+Other sources say he was born in Louisville.) the son of Mary Jane Beshear (née Klingner) and Steven Lynn Beshear.
 He was raised in Lexington and graduated from Henry Clay High School.
 His father, an attorney and politician, was the governor of Kentucky from 2007 to 2015.

+Beshear is descended from a western Kentucky family.
+His paternal great-grandfather founded Beshear Funeral Home in Dawson Springs, Kentucky, and the business remains family-run.
+His great-grandfather and grandfather were also both pastors.

+Beshear has said "all his first jobs were around horses".
+This included mucking horse stalls, giving horseback riding lessons, and working at a summer camp.

-After high school, Beshear studied political science and anthropology at Vanderbilt University, where he was a member of the Sigma Chi fraternity.
-He earned a bachelor of arts, magna cum laude in 2000.
-He then attended the University of Virginia School of Law, receiving a Juris Doctor in 2003.
+After high school, Beshear earned a National Merit Scholarship to Vanderbilt University, where he studied political science and anthropology, earning a bachelor of arts magna cum laude in 2000.
+He was a member of the Sigma Chi fraternity, and during his senior year served as president of Interhall, Vanderbilt's student government association.
+He then attended the University of Virginia School of Law, as a Dean's Scholar, graduating with a Juris Doctor in 2003.